 Aspect Impact Impact Description Mitigation Measures Biodiversity Negative The current project area falls within sensitive habitats and Compilation of and implementation of an alien other areas of high biodiversity potential; infrastructure vegetation management plan for the project area placement must be cognisant of the sensitivity rating assigned The footprint area of the construction should be kept to each.
 The current project area would be considered to have to a minimum.
-The footprint area must be demarcated a significant and high negative impact as it would directly to avoid unnecessary disturbances to adjacent areas. affect sensitive landscapes and the habitat of threatened plant The Footprint of the roads must be kept to the species and expected SCC that depend on these ecosystems. prescribed widths.
+The footprint area must be clearly a significant and high negative impact as it would directly demarcated to avoid unnecessary disturbances to affect sensitive landscapes and the habitat of threatened plant adjacent areas.
+Footprint of the roads must be kept to species and expected SCC that depend on these ecosystems. prescribed widths.
 Anthropogenic activities drive habitat destruction, causing Waste management must be a priority, and all waste displacement of fauna and flora and possibly direct mortality. must be collected and stored adequately.
-It is Land clearing destroys local wildlife habitat and can lead to the recommended that all waste be removed from the site loss of local breeding grounds, nesting sites, and wildlife weekly to prevent rodents and pests from entering. movement corridors such as rivers, streams, drainage lines, or All personnel and Contractors are to undergo other locally important features.
+It is Land clearing destroys local wildlife habitat and can lead to the recommended that all waste be removed from the site loss of local breeding grounds, nesting sites and wildlife weekly to prevent rodents and pests from entering. movement corridors such as rivers, streams, drainage lines, or All personnel and contractors are to undergo other locally important features.
 Removing natural vegetation Environmental Awareness Training.
 A site induction may reduce the habitat available for fauna species and reduce must include the avoidance and protection of the animal populations and species compositions within the area. wetland areas.
 Contractors and employees must all The Project Area was categorised as possessing a single undergo the induction and be made aware of the "no- habitat 'High SEI.
 This is owing to the disturbed nature of the go" to be avoided. immediate footprint.

-Aspect Impact Impact Description Mitigation Measures Modified areas and CBA Areas will be lost, High SEI habitat will be lost, The likelihood of losing SCC and Protected species that exists Loss of vegetation within the development footprint Degradation of surrounding habitats Direct mortality of avifauna Spread and/or establishment of invasive alien species Displacement or Direct mortality of fauna Disruption/alteration of species activities (breeding, migration, feeding) due to noise and vibration Disruption/alteration of species activities (breeding, migration, feeding) due to dust Unplanned events that could impact on fauna include: Spills into the surrounding environment Fire Erosion caused by water runoff from the surface A stormwater management plan must be compiled and implemented.
+Aspect Impact Impact Description Mitigation Measures Aspect Impact Impact Description Impacts include: • Modified areas and CBA Areas will be lost, High SEI habitat will be lost, • The likelihood of losing SCC and Protected species that exists • Loss of vegetation within the development footprint • Degradation of surrounding habitats • Direct mortality of avifauna • Spread and/or establishment of invasive alien species • Displacement or Direct mortality of fauna • Disruption/alteration of species activities (breeding, migration, feeding) due to noise and vibration • Disruption/alteration of species activities (breeding, migration, feeding) due to dust Unplanned events that could impact on fauna include: • Spills into the surrounding environment • Fire • Erosion caused by water runoff from the surface A stormwater management plan must be compiled and implemented.
 A pest control plan must be implemented; poisons must not be used due to the likely presence of SCCs.
 Areas of Indigenous vegetation outside the direct project footprint should not be fragmented or disturbed further.
 The construction area must be fenced off, and no ingress into other areas is allowed.
-All medium sensitivity areas should be avoided as much as possible, and development must be prioritised in very low areas.
-And where medium areas are managed according to mitigation measures.
-Watercourses, drainage lines, streams, and wetlands must be avoided, and a no-go buffer of 20m must be applied around them.
+Watercourses, drainage lines, streams and wetlands must be avoided, and a no-go buffer of 20m must be applied around them.
 Refer to the aquatic report.
 Areas of Indigenous vegetation, even secondary communities outside of the direct project footprint, should not be fragmented or disturbed further.
-Vegetation clearing should be limited, and highsensitive areas must be avoided, with areas not earmarked for clearance conserved.
-All activities must be restricted within the low/medium sensitivity areas.
+No further loss of high-sensitivity areas should be permitted.
+It is recommended that areas to be developed be precisely demarcated so that only the demarcated areas will be impacted during the construction phase.Existing access routes, especially roads, must be made use of.